-The Group has significant reliance on education sector funding bodies as sources of funding.
-In 2019/20, the ESFA provided 80% of the Group's total income.
+The Group has significant reliance on public sector funding bodies as sources of funding primarily the Education and Skills Funding Agency ("ESFA"), the Combined Peterborough and Cambridgeshire Authority ("CP&CA") and Greater London Authority ("GLA").
+In 2020/21, these bodies provided 81% of the Group's total income.